 3. pour oil into container until desired weight is reached

 Note that for making skincare, you will want a scale that can handle precise measurements, like this one, which is actually the very scale that Adrienne uses in her kitchen :).)

-Nigella Seed Oil (Black Cumin Seed Oil) Skincare Formula
+Nigella Seed Oil (Black Cumin Seed Oil) Elixir

 Throughout much of this year, I have been testing nigella seed oil in different cosmetic applications and it has already become a favored staple in my ingredients stockroom.
 Several clients have started asking for it specifically when ordering a custom face oil blend.

 Now you can incorporate this wonderful skin-loving oil into your daily skincare routine.
-Exclusively for Whole New Mom's readers, I have created a formula for a luxurious, nourishing face elixir that can be used by men and women alike – either alone or under a moisturizer.
+However, I created a formula for a luxurious, nourishing face elixir just for this blog's readers that can be used by men and women alike – either alone or under a moisturizer.